Christ Church, Long Load: History

 A small chapel serving Long Load is known to have existed as early as 1418.
 By 1791, the building had become "ruinous" and was demolished and replaced in 1796 with a new building smaller than its predecessor.
 By the middle of the 19th-century, the 1796 chapel had also fallen into a dilapidated state.
-A scheme was devised and an appeal launched to raise £2,500 for the construction of a new church, a schoolroom and a parsonage.
+A scheme was devised, and an appeal was launched to raise £2,500 for the construction of a new church, a schoolroom and a parsonage.
 By April 1855, approximately £1,700 had been raised.
-The schoolroom was erected for a cost of £350 and was granted a license to be used as a place of worship until the new church was completed.
+The schoolroom was erected at a cost of £350 and was granted a license to be used as a place of worship until the new church was completed.
 The plans for the new church were drawn up by C. E. Giles of Taunton, with accommodation for 279 persons.

 Construction commenced in 1854 and the church was consecrated by the Bishop of Bath and Wells, the Right Rev. Robert Eden, on 11 September 1856.
 The consecration was originally set for 4 September, but had to be postponed when the Bishop's wife fell ill.
 The estimated cost of the church was £1,300.
 Long Load was made its own ecclesiastical parish in 1867.

 Christ Church closed as a place of worship in 2011.
-It was subsequently sold and planning permission granted in 2014 to convert the building into a three-bedroom residence.
+It was subsequently sold and planning permission was granted in 2014 to convert the building into a three-bedroom residence.
 Long Load and Long Sutton formed a new parish in 2017.